MikaYeghi/MikaYeghi.github.io/_projects/SatAdv.md

     Shape and combined attacks.
 </div>

-The following coding was used:
+The coding scheme used in our experiments is as follows:

-- A --- adversarially optimized
+- **A**: Adversarially optimized
-- R --- randomly generated
+- **R**: Randomly generated
-- U --- unconstrained
+- **U**: Unconstrained
-- Ma --- masked, i.e. the area of the adversarial textures was limited
+- **Ma**: Masked, meaning the area of adversarial textures was restricted
-- Fc --- fixed colors, i.e. the color palette was limited to 5 pre-selected colors
+- **Fc**: Fixed colors, where the color palette was limited to five pre-selected colors
-- Lc --- limited colors, i.e. the number of colors was fixed, but the colors themselves were optimized during the adversarial optimization
+- **Lc**: Limited colors, where the number of colors was fixed but optimized during adversarial optimization
-- Pix --- pixelization
+- **Pix**: Pixelization applied to textures
-- seq. --- sequential attack, i.e. the adversarial texture was obtained prior to optimizing for the adversarial shape
+- **seq**.: Sequential attack, where the adversarial texture was optimized first, followed by the shape
-- par. --- parallel attack, i.e. adversarial texture and shape were optimized simultaneously
+- **par**.: Parallel attack, where both texture and shape were optimized simultaneously

 ## Publication

 <!-- [Download PDF](../../assets/pdf/CV.pdf) -->
-This work will be submitted to the International Conference on Image Processing 2025.
-See the PDF version of this work [here](../../assets/pdf/SatAdv.pdf).
+You can access the PDF version of this work [here](../../assets/pdf/SatAdv.pdf).
+This work is scheduled to appear on arXiv soon.